Help keep our rivers clean – recycle your farm plastics

 Agricultural plastics play a key role in sustainable farming enterprises, but to avoid the risks of river and environmental pollution, there needs to be an effective, reliable, end of life management solution for farmers.

-Now, a new solution is being rolled out.
-Four Rivers for LIFE, a Welsh Government-backed project, has launched a practical scheme to clean up the rivers—with farmers at the heart of it.
+Now, a new trial scheme is being rolled out in collaboration with the Four Rivers for LIFE , a project funded by the EU LIFE Programme with support from Welsh Government and Welsh Water.
+The scheme hopes to clean up the rivers—with farmers at the heart of it.

-Teaming up with Agricultural Plastics Environment UK (APE) and Birch Farm Plastics, the project is offering a financial incentive for farmers to recycle their used plastics.
+Teaming up with Agricultural Plastics Environment UK (APE), Birch Farm Plastics and Afonydd Cymru, farmers and landowners will be able to recycle their farm plastic at reduced cost at several centres.
 In effect – get plastics off the farm and into the recycling centres.

-Farmers in the four river catchments can drop off waste plastics at dedicated Drop Off Centres, or arrange on farm collection.
-All at reduced costs.
+Farmers in the four rivers catchment areas (Teifi, Tywi, Cleddau and Usk) can drop off waste plastics at dedicated Drop Off Centres at reduced costs.
 The aim: make plastic recycling cheaper, easier, and more widespread.

 HOW IT WORKS

-- Drop-Off Days – Cenbtres accept waste plastics 1 day each month with dates confirmed directly with customer booking.
+3. Drop-Off Days – Centres accept waste plastics 1 day each month with dates confirmed directly with customer booking.

 This is a limited-time offer—so don’t delay.
 Farmers outside the catchment area are also welcome to use the centres, but the financial incentive is only for those within the scheme boundary.